 A negative rating would be given to an ILS issued by an entity that stands against such principles, for example, a corporation or even a government that is attempting to subvert transparency standards in their risk disclosures.
 As well as being a clear governance concern under our established ESG framework, the latter would also rate negatively against our underwriting standards.

 We conduct a quarterly review of the ratings of all investments in our portfolios and in the Rule 144A catastrophe bond universe and re-rate investments, as necessary, in light of any new public information or change in condition of the ILS itself.
 This review is conducted by members of the Investment Committee with oversight from the CCO.
 Should the review result in the change of an ESG rating to negative, the Investment Committee will determine how best to liquidate the position unless there is adequate and substantial justification for an exception.
 The justification for an exception will include an assessment to determine whether liquidation or engagement will be more effective in resolving the ESG issue(s) while having regard to the interests of the Fund’s investors.
-We will abstain from similar investments until the identified ESG issue(s) is resolved.
+We will abstain from similar purchases until the identified ESG issue(s) is resolved.

 As noted above, we believe adherence to ESG principles in traditional ILS underwriting more broadly will ensure that ESG standards are maintained and improved further.
 Looking through the governance (G) lens again, for example, transparency is emphasized in how loss triggers, loss modeling and risk factors are defined and disclosed in ILS submissions.
 Avoiding investments with poor risk disclosure practices and bad structural or loss trigger designs, therefore, sends a strong message to companies seeking to access the ILS market as to the corporate governance standards required by investors.
-We believe it is also crucial to the long-term performance of our ILS investment strategies and the sustainability of the ILS marketplace.
+We believe it is also important to the long-term performance of our ILS investment strategies and the sustainability of the ILS marketplace.

 As Fermat’s underwriting process emphasizes analysis of the risk disclosures in ILS submissions, there is a strong tendency for Fermat portfolios to hold a very high number of overall ESG-positive rated ILS investments.
 In fact, it is rare for us to encounter ILS that might warrant a negative ESG rating, as most Rule 144A bonds in our investment universe are rated as either neutral or positive, and preliminary assessments of private ILS submissions eliminate potentially negatively rated investments very early on in our investment screening process before ESG ratings are even assigned.